The liar and the thief rejoice in their first year only. –Greek Proverb

 “Vicky says her boyfriend helps her.”
 She told me.
 It was an odd thing to report, as I hadn’t told her about Vicky and I. If that’s true, I wondered, why does she make these strong and obvious moves with me?
 I doubted he would find that helpful.
 The thing was, the bearer of this message was a young woman who had tried get me into her bed more than once, and another time, get me to move to Los Angeles with her.
 So, I thought she might have been redirecting my attention away from Vicky for her own purpose.
 She knew me well and would have guessed Vicky was the type I would find intriguing.
 On the other hand, it was a perfectly valid thing to point out.
 Vicky’s behavior with me sure didn’t reflect it.
 In retrospect, I’m sure Vicky did say her “boyfriend helps her.”
 She wouldn’t have said it to me.

-I’ve heard cheaters are often severely jealous themselves, and I find that odd.
+I’ve heard cheaters are often very jealous themselves, and I find that odd.
 Years ago, I cheated on my high school girlfriend.
 I thought I was clever.
 She, in fact, did the same thing to me.
-I found out early it is a terrible way to cause pain.
+I found out early how much pain it causes.
+It hurt me more to know that I’d done it than to know she had.
+I can still hear her crying on the phone.
 Most people will tell you they’d rather be stabbed than cheated on by the one they love.
 It brings the worst kind of heartbreak.
 Vicky was more than smart enough to know that.

-Still, she said nothing of the boyfriend to me, and our chemistry was natural and fun.
+Vicky said nothing of the boyfriend to me, and had me convinced of our easy chemistry.
 Vicky was tall, tall as me, and I felt a powerful energy between us when we talked.
 I was starting to wonder if maybe she was right, maybe we were like twins.
 I invited her into the studio one night to hear a song I was working on.
 She sat across from me and chatted.
 A pretty little lamp burned in the corner.

 “The students have a ‘makeout bench’,” she told me, quite out of the blue.
 We hadn’t been talking about students, or makeout benches.
 “They call it the ‘makeout bench’.”